 The point is, vegetables in season, mixed, heated, seasoned, served and eaten.

 Variety.
 Availability.
 Cost.
 Freshness.
 Eaten with my true love, my family.

 These are the things that really matter.

-To think that a recipe always matters is to lose something of the intent and possibilities.
+To think that a set recipe matters is to lose some of the intent and possibilities.
 Not that I'm opposed to recipes.
 But sometimes it's just right to go with what you've got.

 Here's another principle.
 We often engage in "recipe roulette," where we take a CD titled 1 Million Recipes, put in a list of ingredients we've got on hand, and see what the possibilities are.
 Or we play "recipe roulette" by Google search.

 Here are some other principles.

 - More important than a recipe is to be flexible.